appium/dotnet-client/README.md

 ### To Release a New Version
-- update the assemblyInfo.cs file for the assembly with the new version and check it in
+- update assemblyInfo.cs, README.md, RELEASE_NOTES.md, and appium-dotnet-driver.nuspec with new new version number and release details, then check it in
 - pull new code
-- git tag <version number>
 - `Rebuild All` with `Release` target.
-- Edit the file: `appium-dotnet-driver.nuspec`.
-(At least bump version and change release notes.)
 - `NuGet pack appium-dotnet-driver.nuspec`
 - `NuGet push Appium.WebDriver.<version>.nupkg`
-- Commit and push changes.